Wouldn’t it be wonderful if there was a single pure oil that could keep your skin moisturized, clean, glowing, and acne-free?

 Rubbing a few drops of CO twice a day can help reduce pigmentation and melasma.

-Here’s forum discussion about treating Melasma (deep pigmentation) with Castor Oil.
+Here’s a forum discussion about treating Melasma (deep pigmentation) with Castor Oil.

 CO is filled with fatty acids, especially omega-3 fatty acids.
 These components pierce the scar tissue and pump it out.
 Next, they hydrate the skin and promote the growth of healthy tissue.

-The oil also draws out the dirt, bacteria, excess oil and dead cells from the skin, stimulates the lymph system and boosts blood circulation.
+The oil also draws out dirt, bacteria, excess oil, and dead cells from the skin, stimulates the lymph system, and boosts blood circulation.

-This is how CO helps reduce scars and discoloration of skin.
+This is how CO helps to reduce scars and discoloration of the skin.

-1. Clean the affected area, steam your face for a few minutes to open up skin pores, apply a few drops of CO and massage for a minute or two.
+Clean the affected area, steam your face for a few minutes to open up skin pores, apply a few drops of CO, and massage for a minute or two.
 Repeat twice a day.

-The anti-inflammatory and anti-bacterial properties of castor oil make it ideal for treatment of rashes, itches and bug bites.
+The anti-inflammatory and anti-bacterial properties of castor oil make it ideal for the treatment of rashes, itches, and bug bites.

 For larger areas, dip a wad of cotton in CO and apply it directly to the affected skin area.

-Leave it for an hour (or overnight for itches) and wash off after, if you’d like.
+Leave it for an hour (or overnight for itches) and wash it off afterward, if you’d like.

 Repeat this a few times a day to get faster results.

-The FDA has declared Castor oil as safe to use, but just like with anything else, side effects (skin reactions) have been reported.
+The FDA has declared Castor oil is safe to use, but just like with anything else, side effects (skin reactions) have been reported.

-Generally, CO doesn’t commonly result in allergies, skin sensitivities and doesn’t act like a photosensitizer, according to human clinical tests.
+Generally, CO doesn’t commonly result in allergies, or skin sensitivities, and doesn’t act like a photosensitizer, according to human clinical tests.

 Avoid if you are pregnant or nursing, and most importantly:

 Be careful about your source of Castor Oil.
-Much of the oil sold in stored is made from Castor seeds heavily sprayed with pesticides.
+Much of the oil sold in stores is made from Castor seeds heavily sprayed with pesticides.

-Pure, cold pressed and hexane free is one the best (if not the best), oils you can have at home to use daily on your face.
+Pure, cold-pressed, and hexane-free is one of the best (if not the best), oils you can have at home to use daily on your face.

-It’s safe, relatively cheap, and it can be used to keep your face young and glowing, reduce acne, skin growths, fungus, irritation, inflammation and almost any skin problem.
+It’s safe and relatively cheap, and it can be used to keep your face young and glowing and reduce acne, skin growths, fungus, irritation, inflammation, and almost any skin problem.

-It will grow your eye lashes longer and your eye brows thicker, and eliminate scars that bother you for years.
+It will grow your eyelashes longer and your eyebrows thicker and eliminate scars that have bothered you for years.